umts/aggressive-epsilon/README.md

 + `PUT /item_types/:id`

-  This endpoint allows you to change the name of an item type.
+  This endpoint allows you to change the name or allowed metadata keys of an item type to which you have write access.
   Item type changes should be in an `item_type` parameter.

   Your **request** might look like: